paluigi/sdmx/doc/implementation.rst

     Reference: https://sdmx.org/?page_id=5008

     - An SDMX-ML document contains exactly one Message.
-      See :mod:`pandaSDMX.message` for the different types of Messages and their component parts.
+      See :mod:`sdmx.message` for the different types of Messages and their component parts.
     - See :mod:`.reader.sdmxml`.

 SDMX-JSON